 Now a fine exponent of Kit Kemp’s much imitated fusion of flowery English and avant-garde, this gorgeous hotel was once a dental hospital.
-Public rooms have genuine Bloomsbury Set paintings, by the likes of Duncan Grant and Vanessa Bell, while bedrooms mix English understatement with bold flourishes: soft beiges and greys spiced up with plaid-floral combinations.
+Public rooms have Bloomsbury Set paintings by the likes of Duncan Grant and Vanessa Bell, while bedrooms mix English understatement with bold flourishes.
 The huge, comfortable beds and trademark polished granite and oak bathrooms are suitably indulgent, and some rooms have unbelievably high ceilings.
-The Oscar restaurant and bar are classy and always busy with a smart crowd from the area’s media and ad offices.
-On Sundays, combine a three-course set meal with a classic film screened in the mini-cinema.
+The Oscar restaurant and bar are classy and busy with a smart crowd of media and ad people.
+At 5pm on Sundays, the mini-cinema holds screenings.

 Average User Rating

 3.6 / 5

 - 4 star:3

 - 2 star:0

 Amazing dinner here last night.
 There is a lovely atmosphere throughout the bar and restaurant.
 The wait staff are friendly and chatty.
 The food was perfect, my friend had lamb cooked to perfection and I had gnocchi, like I've never had before.
 Yes it's expensive but totally worth every penny and the cocktails are divine!